bogdad/cocaine-dealer/README.md

 - "type" — type of the source, in our case we specify that list of the hosts is stored locally in some file.
 - "source" — path to image_processor.hosts

 Ok, then what?
-Write an app!
+Write some code!

 ```c++
 #include <iostream>